awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-before-you-begin.md

 + [Download the Appropriate AWS SDK](#getting-started-download-sdk)

 **Important**
-Amazon S3 Glacier \(Glacier\) provides a management console, which you can use to create and delete vaults\.
-However, all other interactions with Glacier require that you use the AWS Command Line Interface \(CLI\) or write code\.
+Amazon S3 Glacier \(S3 Glacier\) provides a management console, which you can use to create and delete vaults\.
+However, all other interactions with S3 Glacier require that you use the AWS Command Line Interface \(CLI\) or write code\.
 For example, to upload data, such as photos, videos, and other documents, you must either use the AWS CLI or write code to make requests, using either the REST API directly or by using the AWS SDKs\.
-For more information about using Glacier with the AWS CLI, go to [AWS CLI Reference for Glacier](http://docs.aws.amazon.com/cli/latest/reference/glacier/index.html)\.
+For more information about using S3 Glacier with the AWS CLI, go to [AWS CLI Reference for S3 Glacier](http://docs.aws.amazon.com/cli/latest/reference/glacier/index.html)\.
 To install the AWS CLI, go to [AWS Command Line Interface](http://aws.amazon.com/cli/)\.

 ## Set Up an AWS Account and an Administrator User<a name="setup"></a>